 - students having access during class to an undergraduate teaching assistant to help guide them and answer questions

 - projects that are student-defined using real world “big data” resources

-4. What is your opinion of CLEs, specifically your class being one?
+What is your opinion of general education classes, specifically your class being one?

-It probably matters less what I think of the CLE (or the future Pathways) than what the students think.
+It probably matters less what I think of gen ed than what the students think.
 I hope that they will find in this class a way to acquire a useful skill, some news ways of thinking and looking at the world, and do so in an engaged (dare I say enjoyable) way.